 Rebecca Trinca

 Rebecca Trinca has led a life immersed in creativity.
 Rebecca began by initially studying 17th &18th Century Decorative Arts at Sotheby's in London, then working in antique furniture restoration for top dealers, Grace Antique Galleries and John Dunn.
 Rebecca later created Botanically inspired ceramics followed by a jewellery design business.
 Just prior to embarking on her painting career Rebecca ran her own knitwear label, Birdie Cashmere.
-These various creative fields have each fuelled her artistic journey in varying degrees and developed her well trained eye and contributed to her individual style of expression in art.
+These various creative fields have each fueled her artistic journey in varying degrees and developed her well trained eye and contributed to her individual style of expression in art.

 Next